brandur/sorg/content/drafts/http-transactions.md

 What we've covered here works nicely for HTTP requests that are idempotent.
 That's probably a healthy majority given a well-designed API, but there are always going to be some endpoints that are not idempotent.
-For example making a call out to an external payment gateway with credit card information, requesting a server to be provisioned, or anything that needs to make a fallible synchronous network request.
+Examples include calling out to an external payment gateway with a credit card, requesting a server to be provisioned, or anything else that needs to make a synchronous network request.

-For these types of requests we're going to need to build something like an [idempotency key][idempotency] on top of multi-stage transactions.
-This gets a little more involved though, so I'm going to save it for a part two of this article.
+For these types of requests we're going to need to build something a little more sophisticated, but just like in this simpler case, our database has us covered.
+In part two of this series we'll look at how to implement [idempotency keys][idempotency] on top of multi-stage transactions.

 [1] Note that for the purposes of this simple example we could probably make this SQL more succinct, but for good